Rhode Island State Beaches

 East Matunuck State Beach is 102 beautiful acres of saltwater beach with moderate to strong surf (great for boogie boards and surfing).
 It's said to have relatively warm water and lots of seashells on the sand.

 The beach features plenty of parking and an electric vehicle charging station (max charge of 4 hours).
-East Matunuck Beach features a modern, solar-powered pavillion, a food stand, restrooms, free rinse-showers, coin-operated hot showers and free, beach-capable wheelchairs.
+East Matunuck Beach features a modern, solar-powered pavilion, a food stand, restrooms, free rinse-showers, coin-operated hot showers and free, beach-capable wheelchairs.
 Lifeguards are on duty seasonally.

 East Beach is three miles of prime shoreline in Charlestown.
 It's one of the least developed Rhode Island beaches and is an extension of Quonochontaug Neck and abuts Ninigret National Wildlife Refuge.
 East Beach is a barrier beach with limited parking, six changing rooms and includes a 20 site campground.
 Vehicles driving (or camping) on the beach require a Barrier Beach Pass.